Organisational Regulations of Physics Brawl Online

 ARTICLE 2: ANNOUNCER OF THE COMPETITION

-ARTICLE 3: ORGANISATION
+ARTICLE 3: ORGANIZATION

 2. The Central Committee must have at least 5 members.